mikependon/RepoDB.NET/pages/attributes/sqlite/typename.md

 ---

-This attribute is used to set the value of the `SqlParameter.TypeName` property via a class property.
+This attribute is used to set the value of the `SQLiteParameter.TypeName` property via a class property.

+> Only works on `System.Data.SQLite` package.

 ### Attribute